Ultramann/shifu/README.md

 (____/(_)  (_)(_____)(_)    (______)
 ```

 SHell Interface Function Utilities, or shifu, is a set of utility functions to make creating a cli from a shell script simple.
 Shell scripts make gluing together functionality from different cli's easy and fairly portable.
-However, if you want to extend the capabilities to have cli like features: related but distinct entry points, nested subcommands, parse many command line options, or write and maintain documentation; shell languages can quickly turn from helpful glue to a messy kindergarten project: cute, but mostly useless.
+However, if you want to extend the capabilities to have cli like features: related but distinct entry points, nested subcommands, parse many command line options, or write and maintain documentation; shell languages can quickly turn from helpful glue to a messy kindergarten project: cute, but with value that's mostly of the sentimental variety.
 Shifu aims to address that problem and make creating a cli from a shell script declarative and maintainable.

 Shifu has the following qualities:
 * POSIX compliance; aka, compatibility many shells
   * tested with: ksh, dash, bash, zsh
 * declarative argument parsing
 * subcommand dispatching
-* scoped help string generation
+* scoped help generation

 Some people may say that this is not what shells are for; and perhaps they're right.
 However, sometimes a shell is all you want to require your users to need while still enabling a sophisticated cli ux; shifu can help deal with the cli boilerplate in those situations and let you focus on the real functionality.
 Plus, consider the following quote.